-Turning to loved ones for advice and much needed support seems like a no-brainer for those who have been injured.
-Our Monmouth County attorneys are here to explain when that might not always be a great idea, when attorney client privilege might not extend to to your family and friends, and the potential ramifications of breaking attorney client privilege by sharing information about your Monmouth County personal injury claim with family and friends.
+Turning to loved ones for advice and much-needed support seems like a no-brainer for those who have been injured.
+Our Monmouth County attorneys are here to explain when that might not always be a great idea when attorney-client privilege might not extend to your family and friends, and the potential ramifications of breaking attorney-client privilege by sharing information about your Monmouth County personal injury claim with family and friends.

-Written, electronic, verbal, in-person, and all other forms of communication between an attorney and his or her client is protected by attorney client privilege.
-This mean that anything you discuss with your attorney regarding your personal injury claim may not be used as evidence in whatever proceedings you have hired your attorney for, nor may it be shared with any other parties including law enforcement agencies, employers, businesses, or other organizations.
+Written, electronic, verbal, in-person, and all other forms of communication between an attorney and his or her client is protected by the attorney-client privilege.
+This means that anything you discuss with your attorney regarding your personal injury claim may not be used as evidence in whatever proceedings you have hired your attorney for, nor may it be shared with any other parties including law enforcement agencies, employers, businesses, or other organizations.

 Red Bank, NJ Personal Injury Lawyers Discuss Sharing Information With Family Members